About Life Experience and Faith Sharing Associates

 The mission of Life Experience and Faith Sharing Associates is to:

-- by making a discernible commitment to work for liberation with people who are oppressed;
+- Make a discernible commitment to work for liberation with people who are oppressed;

-- and by standing in solidarity with people striving to create a more just society.
+- Stand in solidarity with people striving to create a more just society.

 “Hopelessness leads to behaviors that include drug addiction, criminal behavior and situations that produce a never ending cycle of grief.
 Many homeless people suffer mental anguish and mental illness- magnified by the very real struggle to get affordable housing and rehabilitation.
 I have met people who have regained a sense of dignity, hope, personal responsibility–even though the cards are stacked against them.” – Vaughn